What Is a Nutraceutical Merchant Account?

 “Choosing the right processor is like choosing the right partner; pick someone who understands your industry, not someone who penalizes you for it.”

-What Supplements Are Often Rejected by Processors?
+What Nutraceuticals Are Often Rejected by Processors?

 By understanding which supplements are considered high risk and why, you will be able to help yourself proactively to avoid roadblocks during the entire application process.
 Payment processors will not only assess the ingredients, but they will also check how the products are marketed, labeled, and positioned.

 Any supplement that is associated with exaggerated claims, psychoactive effects, or controversial health outcomes is much more likely to be declined.
-Remember the key to easy approval is full transparency and alignment with the compliance standards, and this is especially true for border line products like CBD gummies, kratom tea, or sexual health enhancement supplements.
+Remember, the key to easy approval is full transparency and alignment with the compliance standards, and this is especially true for borderline products like CBD gummies, kratom tea, or sexual health enhancement supplements.

 Supplement Category Classification Table (Nutraceutical Compliance)

-Supplement Type Nutraceutical Classification Common Processor Stance Notes / Conditions
+| Supplement Type | Nutraceutical Classification & Processor Stance |

-Vitamins & Minerals Yes Approved Low risk if properly labeled and free of medical claims
+| Vitamins & Minerals | Yes — Approved.
+Low risk when properly labeled and free from medical claims. |

-Disclaimer: This classification table is provided for general informational purposes only and does not constitute legal, medical, or regulatory advice.
+This classification table is provided for general informational purposes only and does not constitute legal, medical, or regulatory advice.
 Final approval for any supplement category will depend on the underwriting policies and risk assessment conducted by our partner payment providers.
 Eligibility may also vary by jurisdiction, product formulation, marketing practices, and supporting documentation.

 “In high-risk merchant underwriting, clarity equals credibility.
 The more precise your disclosures, the smoother your approval.”

-How to Reduce Chargebacks in the Nutraceutical Industry
+How to Reduce Chargebacks in Nutraceutical

 Nutraceutical businesses often face chargebacks for reasons like

-• Unrealistic health claims on product labels or websites
+- Unrealistic health claims on product labels or websites

-• Misleading auto-ship programs or unclear trial terms
+- Misleading auto-ship programs or unclear trial terms

-• Poor post-sale customer support
+- Poor post-sale customer support

-• Subscription forgetfulness (known as “friendly fraud”)
+- Subscription forgetfulness (known as “friendly fraud”)

 Let us explore in detail the best strategies that will help you to prevent chargebacks and secure your account for the long run.